 What is Invasive Aedes Awareness Day?

 No, this is not a time to celebrate invasive Aedes mosquitoes.
-Today, and every day, we increase attention around the types of mosquito that can greatly affect human health, commerce and standard of living.
+On September 22, and every day, we increase attention around the types of mosquito that can greatly affect human health, commerce and standard of living.

 In Southern California, the species people have come to know as "ankle biters" are Aedes albopictus, Aedes aegypti, and Aedes notoscriptus.